dotnet/docs/docs/spark/how-to-guides/connect-to-mongo-db.md

 ms.custom: mvc,how-to
 ---

-# Connect to MongoDB from .NET for Apache Spark
+# Connect .NET for Apache Spark to MongoDB

 In this article, you learn how to connect to a MongoDB instance from your .NET for Apache Spark application.